Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Nikola Jokic and his Denver Nuggets teammates take on the Minnesota Timberwolves in the 2023 NBA Playoffs, at 10:30 PM ET on Sunday.
+The Denver Nuggets, Nikola Jokic included, will be in action at 10:00 PM on Wednesday versus the Minnesota Timberwolves in the 2023 NBA Playoffs.

-Below we will break down Jokic's stats and trends, helping you make good selections on prop bets.
+In this article, we break down Jokic's available prop bets, providing stats to help you figure out the best wagers to make.

 Nikola Jokic Prop Bets vs. the Timberwolves